Kong/docs.konghq.com/app/konnect/index.md

 ### Gateway Manager

-[Gateway Manager](/konnect/gateway-manager/) empowers your teams to securely collaborate and manage their own set of data planes and services without the risk of impacting other teams and projects.
+[Gateway Manager](/konnect/gateway-manager/) empowers your teams to securely collaborate and manage their own set of data plane nodes and services without the risk of impacting other teams and projects.
 Gateway Manager instantly provisions a hosted {{site.base_gateway}} control plane and supports securely attaching data plane nodes from your cloud or hybrid environments.